Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

-It’s no wonder then that the country makes some pretty spooky Indonesian horror movies.
+It’s no wonder, then, that the country makes some pretty spooky Indonesian horror movies.

 Besides terrifying and thriller films, many of the movies set in Indonesia are dark and intense.
 Some are hard to watch.

-Movies about Indonesia also recollect times of war, revolution, and genocide, including the Indonesian mass killings of 1965–66.
+Top Indonesian documentaries recollect times of war, revolution, and genocide, including the Indonesian mass killings of 1965–66.

 On the lighter side, many Indonesian movies incorporate superheroes, teen romance, and magic.